FSipiano/newbieDictionary/README.md

 #### Environment -
 Where you are working within your computer.
 For example, if you are making a webpage, your environment would be a **text editor** or **IDE** and the browser window.

+#### Firebase -
+A platform developed by Google to build mobile and web applications.
+It provides services like Authentication, Realtime Database, Cloud Firestore , Cloud Storage, Cloud Functions,web  hosting, ML Kit etc.

+-You’re gonna save a ton of time and money using Firebase products rather than trying to build them yourself.

 #### Float -
  A float is short for floating-point number.
 It's a common way for computers to store decimal numbers or fractions
  ```c